OpenBB-finance/OpenBB/website/content/terminal/reference/crypto/onchain/balance.md

 ---
 title: balance
-description: Metadata for the page discussing about the 'balance' function to display information about tokens on given Ethereum blockchain balance.
+description: "Metadata for the page discussing about the 'balance' function to display" information about tokens on given Ethereum blockchain balance.
 The page outlines how to use this function, its parameters, and their possible values.
 keywords: